Last updated May 15th, 2023.

 Property tax rates in Hong Kong vary widely based on whether you’re foreign or a permanent resident, if you own other real estate in Hong Kong, the value of the property, and the amount of time you’ve owned it.

-Best Places to Buy Hong Kong Property
+Best Areas to Buy Property in Hong Kong

-Hong Kong is rather large for a city-state.
+Hong Kong is large for a city-state.
 In fact, Hong Kong is almost four times bigger than Singapore.

 There’s really no such thing as a “cheap area” of Hong Kong.
 But there are still a wide range of neighborhoods each with their own pros and cons.